sumitchavan1002/Url-Shortener/README.md

 2. Google’s guava library will be used to generate a Murmur3 based unique hash key for original URL.
 This key will be treated as the shorter URL.

 # Setting up Redis
+## Configure Redis
+We need to define the configuration in order to store our JSON object in redis.
+Each url entry will be defined as :

+{
+    "key": 123,
+    "url": "www.abc.url"
+    "created_at": "2021-08-10T23:59:59Z"
+}

 ![Screenshot (47)](https://user-images.githubusercontent.com/58344010/186830304-ee6605d1-2e47-4d54-9b4d-fc3669fdd0f3.png)